vacp2p/rfc/specs/waku/waku-1.md

 - Appendix with implementation notes and implementation matrix across various clients with breakdown per capability.
 - More details on handshake and parameters.
 - Describe rate limits in more detail.
-- More details on mailserver and mail client API.
+- More details on history node and history client API.
 - Accounting for resources mode (very experimental).
 - Clarify differences with Whisper.